swciitg/First-of-all/README.md

 ## Make necessary changes and commit those changes

-Now open `Contributors.md` file in a text editor, add your name to it.
-Don't add it at the beginning or end of the file.
-Put it anywhere in between.
+Now open `swc_team.md` file in a text editor, add all the details as per the sample provided in file.
 Now, save the file.

 <img align="right" width="450" src="assets/git-status.png" alt="git status" />